Digital contact center

 As well as the CX transformation, going digital also improves employee experiences.
 Because automation eliminates tedious tasks and reduces call volume, the contact center environment is less stressful.
 Happy agents will perform better and be more productive—and with full training, they will develop new skills.

-As well as helping you save money on premises and personnel, the software-as-a-service (SaaS) model means your company acts as a subscriber and only pays for what it uses.
-You also have the opportunity to try out new tools and functions before making a full commitment.
+As well as helping you save money on premises and personnel, the Software-as-a-Service (SaaS) model means your company acts as a subscriber and only pays for what it uses.
+Plus, you also have the opportunity to try out new tools and functions before making a full commitment.

-Although some people are wary of trusting customers’ personal details to a remote system, cloud-hosted solutions are actually super-secure.
-Industry-leading companies like RingCentral offer maximum reliability, with experts controlling the system and performing regular upgrades.
+Although some people are wary of trusting customers’ personal details to a remote system, cloud-hosted solutions can actually be impressively secure.
+Industry-leading digital contact center platform providers like RingCentral offer maximum reliability, and build solutions with an absolute focus on security and compliance.

-Now let’s look at some of the key functions of a digital contact center, and how they work.
+Now let’s look at some of the key functions of a digital contact center platform, and how they work:

 Automation